awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 # Creating a Spring Boot Application that has publish/subscription functionality

 You can create a web application that has subscription and publish functionality by using the Simple Notification Service.
-The application created in this AWS tutorial is a Spring Boot web application that lets a user subscribe to a SNS topic by entering a valid email address.
+The application created in this AWS tutorial is a Spring Boot web application that lets a user subscribe to an Amazon SNS topic by entering a valid email address.
 In fact, a user can enter many emails and all the emails are subscribed to the given SNS topic.
-The user can publish a message that results in all emails that are subscribed receiving the published message.
-Therefore a published message can reach many subcribed email recipients.
+The user can publish a message that results in all subscribed emails receiving the published message.

 **Note**: Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html).